mbaasy/itunes_receipt_validator/README.md

 [![Build Status](https://travis-ci.org/mbaasy/itunes_receipt_validator.svg?branch=master)](https://travis-ci.org/mbaasy/itunes_receipt_validator)
 [![Gem Version](https://badge.fury.io/rb/itunes_receipt_validator.svg)](https://badge.fury.io/rb/itunes_receipt_validator)

-iTunes receipts are available in two flavours:
+## Decode locally

+The difference between this gem and any of the alternatives is that it decodes the base64 encoded receipt with our [ItunesReceiptDecoder](https://github.com/mbaasy/itunes_receipt_decoder) library to extract the data from the receipt **without** making a HTTP request to Apple's servers.

+## No redundent HTTP requests

+Because this library decodes the receipt first, it determins the origin of the receipt before making any HTTP requests.
+This means you don't need to make an additional request to the sandbox or prduction URLs.

+Secondly, if the receipt can't be decoded, it can't be validated.
+This will prevent unnecessary requests when you receive fraudlent receipts.

+## Handle any style of receipt

+Apple offers two kinds of receipts:

 1. The deprecated [[SKPaymentTransaction transactionReceipt]](https://developer.apple.com/library/ios/documentation/StoreKit/Reference/SKPaymentTransaction_Class/#//apple_ref/occ/instp/SKPaymentTransaction/transactionReceipt) and;
 1. The Grand Unified Receipt [[NSBundle appStoreReceiptURL]](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Reference/Foundation/Classes/NSBundle_Class/#//apple_ref/occ/instp/NSBundle/appStoreReceiptURL)

 Validating both kinds of receipts require separate logic because the schemas and data are entirely different.

-The different between this gem and any of the alternatives is that it firstly decodes the base64 encoded receipt with our [ItunesReceiptDecoder](https://github.com/mbaasy/itunes_receipt_decoder) gem to extract the data from the receipt **without** making a HTTP request to Apple's servers and normalizes both `[SKPaymentTransaction transactionReceipt]` receipts and `[NSBundle appStoreReceiptURL]` into a common ruby API.

-It then provides methods to retrieve the latest transactions from Apple's servers and normalizes those too.
-This takes away the pain of disecting the receipt data and makes it easy to support both flavours of receipts.
+## Normalize all the things

+No matter if the receipt is a `[SKPaymentTransaction transactionReceipt]` or `[NSBundle appStoreReceiptURL]`, the responses are normalized with extra helpful methods for all your iOS and OSX receipt validation needs.

+## Need a complete solution?

+We have a cloud service available at **[mbaasy.com](https://mbaasy.com)**, it takes care of in-app purchase management, receipt validation and reporting so you don't have to.
+It even offers integration with your own API through webhooks to notify you of new, expired, renewed and cancelled purchases for iOS, OSX and Google Play receipts.
+It will save you time and money but most of all it allows you to focus on your core project instead of wasting time on receipt validation.

+We offer this libary because we believe in the Open Source movement, [mbaasy.com](https://mbaasy.com) is built upon a foundation of Open Source projects, so this libary is our way of giving back to the community.

 ## Install